CANITEY/obsidian/5 - Main Notes/Passive info gathering - wide scope - CIDR.md

 ## CIDRs gathering
-CIDRs are an ip range in a subnet mask `192.168.1.1/24` for example, you gather them to get CIDRs from ASN, you may use 1 of three
+This is the next step after [[Passive info gathering - wide scope - ASN numbers]] CIDRs are an ip range in a subnet mask `192.168.1.1/24` for example, you gather them to get CIDRs from ASN, you may use 1 of three
 ```